Kevin Harvick: 2010: Redemption

 Harvick's 2010 season was considered a bounce-back year.
 He started the same way he did in 2009 by winning the Budweiser Shootout with a pass in the penultimate lap in a green-white-checkered situation.
 Harvick placed second in his Gatorade Duel by inches to Jimmie Johnson.
 He led the most laps in the Daytona 500 but ended up finishing seventh.
 He followed up his seventh at Daytona with a second at Auto Club Speedway again to Jimmie Johnson.
 After the race, Harvick told media members that the No. 48 team (of Johnson) "had a golden horseshoe stuck up their ass".
 Following the race, Harvick followed up with another second-place finish to Johnson at Las Vegas Motor Speedway.
 He won the Aaron's 499 after three green-white-checkered situations, passing Jamie McMurray in what was the 88th lead change of the race, setting a new NASCAR record.
 On July 3, Harvick captured his second win of the year by winning the Coke Zero 400 at Daytona.
 On August 15, Harvick captured his third win of the year by winning the Carfax 400 at Michigan.
 His win at Michigan locked him into the Chase for the Sprint Cup for the fourth time.
 He finished the regular season in first place in points but started the Chase in third after the points were adjusted.
 During the ten-race Chase, Harvick scored five top-fives and nine top-tens.
 Despite scoring an average finish of 5.8 (best in the 2010 Chase and third-best all-time in the Chase), Harvick finished third overall, 41 points behind 2010 Champion Jimmie Johnson.
 However, under a full-season points format, Harvick would've won his first championship by 285 points over Johnson by locking up the championship a week early in Phoenix with a sixth-place finish.

-Harvick also won his first career Pole in the Camping World Truck Series at Gateway International Raceway in his own No. 2 Chevrolet Silverado.
-This added Harvick to the shortlist of NASCAR drivers who have won a pole award and a race in each of NASCAR's three major series.
+Harvick also won his first career pole in the Camping World Truck Series at Gateway International Raceway in his own No. 2 Chevrolet Silverado.
+This added Harvick to the short list of NASCAR drivers who have won a pole award and a race in each of NASCAR's three major series.